-Have you ever thought to yourself that making a big bowl of a cocktail is way better than making individual servings?
-Well, we’re here to tell you that it’s totally better and saves on prepping all these little glasses.
+Cocktail picks #5 – Have you ever thought to yourself that making a big bowl of a cocktail is way better than making individual servings?
+Well, we’re here to tell you it’s totally better and saves on prepping all these little glasses.
 We present to you a most lovely and sizzling punch that really gives your taste buds the courage to get through the holidays.

 Gather the following, and don’t forget a cute bowl!

 - Cranberry Juice- Make sure the juice is sweetened or the punch will be extra tart.

 - Sparkling Wine- Dry works well, but honestly, you do you.

 - Dark Rum or Brandy

 - Chill all the ingredients to make sure your punch is nice and cold.